Introduction to Data Recovery Techniques –

 Now you think: Ok, that’s fine for a White Hat and a Penetration tester, but how is that useful in our daily life?
 Let me give you a real-life scenario.

-During my days when I started learning about hacking and stuff, I was a gadget freak.
-I always had the habit of purchasing a lot of devices and experiment with it.
-But since, money is an issue, I used to purchase second-hand cell phones sold on eBay, olx or from roadside sellers for quarter of the original price.
-Not so long back when I was experimenting with a Nexus 5 I purchase of from eBay for 8K, I lost a lot of data I had inside it.
+During the days when I started learning about hacking and stuff, I was a gadget freak.
+I always had the habit of purchasing a lot of devices and experiment with them.
+But since, money is an issue; I used to purchase second-hand cell phones sold on eBay, Olx or from roadside sellers for a quarter of the original price.
+Not so long back, when I was experimenting with a Nexus 5 I purchase of from eBay for 8K, I lost a lot of data I had inside it.
 The stuff happened something like this:

 Nexus 5 Bootloader

 After I purchased the Nexus 5, it was fully formatted by the previous owner.
 I rooted it and installed Cyanogen Mod 11.00 (CM11-KitKat) and installed a totally AK kernel.
 It was actually working so fine that I started using it as my daily driver.
 But when I tried to overclock it, the phone actually went dead.
 The battery was burnt due to overload.
 I purchased another battery and soldered it.
 But when I started the Cell, it was stuck on the boot loop (Bootloop meaning never-ending loading at loading screen on start-up).
 So, I had to re-install the whole OS.
 But since I wanted to recover all the data I had inside it, I had to do some monkey gimmicks to recover all the data.
 It was not a straightforward situation.
 And when I say data recovery techniques, I don’t mean internal data.
 I mean the actual phone data where settings and other stuff are stored.
 So, I started looking online for data recovery training tools free and found the Safecopy tool for Linux.
 I had the upper hand in Linux but never knew anything about it.
 I installed it by typing: